Geocodio/docs/source/index.html.md

 The list of legislators is always ordered with Representative first then Senators.
 </aside>

+### District boundaries for the 118th congress

+When requesting congressional districts for the 118th congress, Geocodio will use newly published redistricting data when available (please note that the boundaries are preliminary and not final for most states).
+Where new boundaries are not available, we will return the congressional district based on 117th congress district boundaries instead.

+The following states currently have updated boundaries for the 118th congress:

+* Colorado
+* Indiana
+* Maine
+* Maryland
+* Montana
+* Nebraska
+* North Carolina
+* Oregon
+* Texas
+* West Virginia

+We are updating boundaries and adding new states as redistricting occurs and maps are publushed.
+The list will continue to be updated.

 ### Appending Congressional districts for ZIP codes

 Geocodio can return the most likely Congressional districts given a ZIP code.
 In cases where there may be multiple possible Congressional districts for a postal code, we will return multiple Congressional districts, and rank them each using a `proportion` key.
 This key is a decimal percentage representation of how much of the district boundary that intersect with the zip code boundary (i.e. bigger number = more likely to be the correct district for citizens in that zip code).